-Throughout the Summer the Yellow Jersey team have been attending cycling and triathlon events across the country conducting segmental lean analysis with our InBody Machine.
-At times queues of up to 20 mins have formed with cyclists desperate to find out ‘what they’re really made of.’
+Throughout the summer the Yellow Jersey team have been attending cycling and triathlon events across the country conducting segmental lean analysis with our InBody Machine.
+It’s been hugely popular with people lining up for 20 mins, desperate to find out ‘what they’re really made of.’

 Regularly monitoring body fat and muscle development can help you understand how your diet, lifestyle, and exercise regimens influence your body composition.
-Knowing what’s working for you can help you target and reach your fitness goals in the long term.
+Knowing how your body works can help you target and reach your long term fitness goals faster and more efficiently.

-We’ve outlined below what a number of the terms used on the InBody composition read out refer to;
+We’ve outlined a number of the terms used on the InBody composition read-out here:

-- Weight – is of course dependent on body shape and size.
+- Weight– is of course dependent on body shape and size.
 Not everyone’s physiology lends itself to climbing mountains and likewise not everyone can be a power house on the flats.
-But most cyclists know that when they’re going uphill their power to weight ratio is key.
-So spending thousands of pounds of super light bikes is all well and good (and if you need insurance did I mention I know a really good company?) but the few ounces saved on that beautiful carbon frame will be totally negated if you’re carrying a spare tyre….or two round your mid-rift./li>
+But most cyclists know that when they’re going uphill, their power to weight ratio is key.
+So spending thousands of pounds on super light bikes is all well and good (and if you need insurance did I mention I know a really good company?) but the few ounces saved on that beautiful carbon frame will be pretty much redundant if you’re carrying a spare tyre – or two – round your midriff.

-- Skeletal Muscle Mass – this is the total amount of muscle contained in your body.
-It sounds obvious but the higher your muscle mass the lower the percentage your body fat will be.
+- Skeletal Muscle Mass– this is the total amount of muscle contained in your body.
+It sounds obvious but the higher your muscle mass, the lower your body fat percentage will be.

-- Percentage Body Fat – this is a headline figure that we tend to find most people are anxious to learn about.
+- Percentage Body Fat– this is a headline figure that we tend to find most people are anxious to learn about.
 This figure reveals just how lean you are.
 Body Fat Percentage is also a more important consideration for health professionals in the diagnosis of obesity than weight alone.
-Out of interest Bradley Wiggins is said to have been as low as 4% body fat when competing in the tour.
+Bradley Wiggins is said to have had a body fat percentage as low as 4% when competing in the tour.

-- Total Body Water Percentage – our bodies’ need water for a number of reasons.
+- Total Body Water Percentage– our bodies need water for a number of reasons.
 Water helps in the movement of nutrients through the body and in the expelling of waste products from the body.
-It enables organs to function, regulates body temperature, assists digestion and aides muscle performance.
-Optimum hydration levels improve concentration, performance and all round well-being.
+It enables organs to function, regulates body temperature, assists digestion and aids muscle performance.
+Optimum hydration levels improve concentration, performance and all-round wellbeing.

-- Basal Metabolic Rate – is the amount of energy your body would use if it were at complete rest for 24 hours.
+- Basal Metabolic Rate– is the amount of energy your body would use if it were at complete rest for 24 hours.
 It is the minimum amount of energy required to sustain your vital organs and body functions excluding digestion.
 We all know it’s a simple formula to lose weight.
-Eat fewer calories than you use and you will burn stored reserves of calories.
-Ideally those reserves will be made up of body fat.
+Eat fewer calories than you use, and you will burn your stored reserves of calories.
+Ideally, those reserves will be made up of body fat.
 What you don’t want to do is lose muscle as that could compromise your performance.
-So any weight loss should be done in a controlled fashion to prevent muscle wastage.
+So, any weight loss should be done in a controlled fashion to prevent muscle wastage.
 Having an exact BMR figure is very useful as you can then calculate and add to it the exact number of calories you burn during your daily activity.
 Each day a small deficit off this total can be targeted until you hit your target body fat percentage.

-- Muscle & Fat Control – the “Muscle and Fat Control” figures present the amount of weight required to move you back into the middle of the normal ranges.
-The normal ranges are based on the general population and might not be ideally suited to achieving optimum performance in your preferred sport.
+- Muscle & Fat Control– the “Muscle and Fat Control” figures present the amount of weight required to move you back into the middle of the normal ranges.
+Although the normal ranges are based on the general population and might not be ideally suited to achieving optimum performance in your preferred sport.

 How does the InBody machine work?

-Unlike simple bathroom scales the InBody Machine takes measurements via eight locations on the body to ensure precision.
-It also uses multiple frequencies and generates results with a far higher degree of accuracy because single, low frequency electrical currents find it difficult to penetrate cell membranes and assess intracellular water.
+Unlike simple bathroom scales, the InBody Machine takes measurements via eight locations on the body to ensure precision.
+It also uses multiple frequencies and generates results with a far higher degree of accuracy because single, low frequency electrical currents have difficulty penetrating cell membranes and assessing intracellular water.

-For consistent results test conditions should be kept the same from test to test i.e. So if you measured yourself after eating breakfast and pre-exercise you should replicate these conditions if you have a follow up test in order to be able compare results.
+For consistent results, test conditions should be kept the same from test to test i.e. if you measured yourself after eating breakfast and pre-exercise you should replicate these conditions if you have a follow up test in order to be able to accurately compare results.